 Supporting projects contributing to peace, stability and rehabilitation of countries, regions, etc. affected by conflicts and/or civil wars.

-Investment in the Peacebuilding Bonds issued by the Japan International Cooperation Agency (MSA) (Japanese only)
+Investment in the Peacebuilding Bonds issued by the Japan International Cooperation Agency (Japanese only)

 External Assessment